NEU: Auf Nachfrage bieten wir Führungen auf Arabisch und auf Persisch an.

 (pro Gruppe max.
 20 Schüler; * Eintrittspreis pro Schüler / Begleitperson)

-Besuche von Gruppen (auch Schüler) ohne Führung sind leider nicht möglich.
+Besuche von Gruppen (auch Schüler) ohne Führung sind nicht möglich.

 Erich Kästner Museum